AngusWright/AstroStats/Md/IntroductionToStatistics_Section2b.md

 # Conditional Probability <!--{{{-->

-This is where the concept of **conditional probability** becomes relavent.
+This is where the concept of **conditional probability** becomes relevant.
 Given a sample space *Ω* of outcomes and a collection of events, the conditional probability of B, conditioned on A, is the probability that B occurs given that A has definitely occurred